Freemium mobile market in shambles.

 Anonymous

-I am honestly so happy that someone is nickel and diming these game devs right back. fuck em
+I am honestly so happy that someone is nickel and diming these game devs right back. frick em

 Anonymous